62,950 COMPLAINTS HAVE BEEN FILED.

 But previous commission members say they faced consistent obstacles too, making it difficult for them to make any headway on the vast caseload.

 Shree Krishna Subedi, a former member of the commission, served from 2015 until his contract ended in April last year.
 He says he and his colleagues faced constant challenges in carrying out their work.

 He says they weren’t given an office to work from until eight months into their term.
-Once they were set up, testimony from conflict survivors began to pour in, but they had to wait another six months before the government created a way to process the claims.
+Once they were set up, testimony began to pour in, but they had to wait another six months before the government created a way to process the claims.
 Subedi and his colleagues were unable to examine complaints during that time and could only visit districts to talk to claimants off the record.
 Subedi says he took all of that as a sign that the government didn’t support the commission’s work.

 Even now, commission members say they can’t do their work properly.

 Ganesh Datta Bhatta, the new chair of the commission, says they are still waiting for the government to update the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, which the Supreme Court ordered to be amended in 2015 because it did not adhere to principles of transitional justice.